SlimeVR/SlimeVR-Docs-Site/index.md

-Written by adigyran#1121 and edited by QuantumRed#0001
+Written by adigyran#1121, edited by QuantumRed#0001 and CalliePepper#0666, styled by CalliePepper#0666